Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elwise_function.md

 <div style="text-align: justify">
 <p>To add and subtract, we first check if the B argument was not an instance of
 the class 'Mat'.
-In this case we assume an integer or float was passed and that the use wants to add/subtract the same scaler from each element.
+In this case we assume an integer or float was passed and that the user wants to add/subtract the same scaler from each element.
 This is a simple function of each element of the original matrix and we use a lambda function to specify it.
 On the other hand, if the B argument was a matrix, we define a lambda function of two variables (x and y) and pass the matrix B into